rousan/vector.svg/README.md

 ### Getting Started

-First of all create a HTML page consisting of a `<div>` element like following snippet:
+First of all create a HTML page consisting a HTML element with an `id` attribute and ready to serve as the container:

 ```html
 <!DOCTYPE html>